EMD GP39-2

 The EMD GP39-2 is a 4-axle diesel locomotive built by General Motors Electro-Motive Division between 1974 and 1984.
 239 examples of this locomotive were built for American railroads.
 Part of the EMD Dash 2 line, the GP39-2 was an upgraded GP39.
-The power for this locomotive was provided by a turbocharged 12-cylinder EMD 645E3 diesel engine, which could produce 2300 hp.
+The power for this locomotive was provided by a turbocharged 12-cylinder 12-645E3 diesel engine, which could produce 2300 hp.

-Unlike the original GP39, which sold only 23 examples as railroads preferred the reliable un-turbocharged GP38, the GP39-2 was reasonably successful, ascribed to its better fuel economy relative to the GP38-2 which became of more interest in the 1970s energy crisis, and to its better performance at altitude.
+Unlike the original GP39, which sold only 23 examples as railroads preferred the reliable non-turbocharged GP38, the GP39-2 was reasonably successful, ascribed to its better fuel economy relative to the GP38-2, which became of more interest in the 1970s energy crisis, and to its better performance at altitude.

-Original Owners
+Original owners

 The GP39-2 sold to five railroads and two industrial operators:

 Rebuilds

-Several GP40-2 locomotives were rebuilt by Morrison–Knudsen with head-end power generators, which meant that 1,000 horsepower of the locomotive would go to the generator instead of being used for tractive effort.
-Because of this, they were renamed the GP38H-2 class of locomotives.
+Union Pacific has rebuilt 7 of their GP39-2's into GP39N's at their Jenk's shop.
+These units received a microprocessor control system to increase adhesion, control options, and extend the life of the locomotive.